 As far as Cho-fu-Sa.

 A colleague at school, who is from China, gave me a copy of the poem in Chinese, and kindly recorded himself reading it.
 I felt it sounded beautiful—different from the English translation, but also related in surprising ways.
 Handing out copies of the Pound translation, I asked whether the class wanted to hear the English or Chinese first.
 “The Chinese!” they said right away.
 As I was preparing to play the recording, the students asked if Shu Wa Liang could read it instead.
-He had been in the United States less than 2 years, and—though his English was remarkably good for having been here such a short time—he was separate, felt different from the other students, and had been quiet all term.
+He had been in the United States less than two years, and though his English was remarkably good for having been here such a short time, he was separate, felt different from the other students, and had been quiet all term.
 When I showed him the poem in Chinese, he was so pleased.
 He proudly came to the front of the class, and as he read, the rest of the class listened with wonder and respect.